kin3tics/subsonicjs/README.md

 ## Using Promises

-Every method returns a chainable promise which can be used.
+Nearly every method returns a chainable promise which can be used.

 ```javascript
 subsonic.browsing